frosas/spotify-to-mp3/README.md

 # Spotify to MP3

-**A simple command line utility to download MP3 files of Spotify tracks.**

-*Note those files are downloaded from Grooveshark, not from Spotify itself.*
+A simple command line utility to download MP3 files of Spotify tracks. *Note those files are downloaded from Grooveshark, not from Spotify itself.*

+---

+**THIS PROJECT IS IN MAINTENANCE MODE**

+Time is finite and these days I'm focusing on other projects.
+Hope you understand.

+- I'll keep working on the occasional bug fixing and making sure it still works on the supported platforms.
+- Most probably I won't add any new feature.
+[Feature requests](https://github.com/frosas/spotify-to-mp3/labels/Feature) will be kept open in case somebody wants to contribute with a pull request.

+---

 ## Installation